jiaqiOS/OnlyCloudKnows/README.md

 ## Setup

 ![ockSetup](https://github.com/user-attachments/assets/c86d5c9d-5fbb-4a57-be1b-9d0dc55b386b)
+This setup is based on an exhibition concept originally conceived and conducted by Raiden INST.

 ## Acknowledgment
 Special thanks to [Daniel C. Howe](https://rednoise.org/daniel/) for his inspirational [AdLiPo](https://rednoise.org/daniel/pages/adlipo/) software, and helpful critical comments on the prototype.